ikhsannur2007/ikhsannur2007/README.md

 - 👋 Hi, I’m ikhsan
-- 👀 I’m interested in anda
+- 👀 I’m interested in 🐟
-- 💞️ I’m looking to collaborate on ...
+  Hobi Saya🎣🏍️
-- ⚡ Fun fact: ...
+- ⚡ Fun fact

 <!---
 ikhsannur2007/ikhsannur2007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.